JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-You can also mixmatch arguments:
+You can also mix and match arguments:

 ```jl
 sco(